 4. Museum of Making Music

-Visit the fun and rhythmic Museum of Making Music—a hands-on museum that showcases the evolution of musical instruments from the late 19th century to the present day.
+Visit the fun Museum of Making Music — a hands-on museum showcasing musical instrument evolution from the late 19th century to the present day.

-This is a great place to take kids who already love music or are thinking about taking lessons.
-They will be able to see, touch, and feel how guitars, pianos, drums, and other more exotic instruments work.
+This is a great place to take kids who already love music or are considering taking lessons.
+They can see, touch, and feel how guitars, pianos, drums, and other exotic instruments work.
 And the docents are amazingly helpful.

 5. Batiquitos Lagoon Walks and Fun